conveos/widget-CCAT-react/README.md

   .
 }
 ```
-Where there each language must contain the elements bellow:
+Where there each language must contain the elements below:
 * initialPhrase
 * sorryPhrase
 * chatUnderneathMessage